sherifsharweed/WeatherApp/README.md

 4- Retrofit : for making calls from API.

-5- WorkManager : for scheduling backgroung services and broadcast.
+5- WorkManager : for scheduling background services and broadcast.

 6- Navigation.